auroraanna/annaaurora.eu/content/blog/Nuclear power No thanks - Completely irrational.md

 after the nuclear accident.
 Our use of fossil fuels heats up earth.
-To stop and reverse this we need to electrify machines that currently need fossil fuels to run because electricity can be generated in a way that doesn\'t heat up earth.
+To stop and reverse this we need to electrify machines that currently need fossil fuels to run because electricity can be generated in a way that doesn't heat up earth.
 Therefore we require more electricity additionally to the ever growing need for electricity by a growing population and people using more technology.
 You can use fossil fuels to generate electricity but we would be stuck at the same problem again.
 So we need